-As this is a studio based course, attendance to each meeting of the prescribed course times will be recorded and contribute to the participation portion of students final grade.
-Much of the material required to fully participate in this course will only be presented and discussed during scheduled class time.
-Additionally, various activities (critiques, reviews, presentations, demos, exercises, etc) will only take place during course scheduled times and it is your participation in the overall course exercises and tutorials not just the completed assignments that will also be graded.
-It is for that reason that attendance to all class meetings is highly recommended.
+As this is a studio based course, attendance to each (Zoom) meeting of the prescribed course times will critical for advancing your own work and coordinated work with other students.
+Much of the material required to fully participate in this course will be presented and discussed during scheduled class time and feed directly into assignments.
+Additionally, various activities (critiques, reviews, presentations, demos, exercises, guest speakers, etc.) will only take place during course scheduled times and it is your participation in the overall course exercises and tutorials will allow for the best educational atmosphere.
+It is for that reason that attendance to all Zoom class meetings is highly recommended.